carlosjzamoras/A-B-Testing-Red-and-White-Wine/README.md

 ![wine box and whisker plot](https://github.com/user-attachments/assets/2094298a-85c2-461c-ad81-40bf498e187d)

 There are outliers in both data sets.
-If we were confident that both data sets were normally distributed we might opt to remove outliers past two standard deviations in both directions from the mean.
+If we were confident that both data sets were normally distributed we might opt to remove samples past two standard deviations in both directions from the mean.
 However, we take a more pragmatic approach and remove ouliers via the _IQR Method_.
 The IQR method removes data _1.5_ times the interquartile range in both directions from the data set.

 ```python
 #There are outliers, use the IQR method